What’s so great about kettlebell training?

 Where will we meet?

-We will meet at the bottom of the big hill in the Dominion Arboretum.
-We will start at 6:30 pm sharp.
+We will meet at Centrepoint Park.
+We will start at 6:00 pm sharp.
 You’ll see me.
 I’ll be the conspicuous guy swinging a big hunk of metal around.

 What about rain?